avo-hq/docs.avohq.io/docs/3.0/resource-sidebar.md

       field :first_name, as: :text, placeholder: "John"
       field :last_name, as: :text, placeholder: "Doe"

+      # We can also add custom resource tools
+      tool UserTimeline

       sidebar do
         field :email, as: :gravatar, link_to_record: true, only_on: :show field :active, as: :boolean, name: "Is active", only_on: :show